beluganos/beluganos/doc/configure-ansible.md

 - [node]
 	- nid (`<instance-number>`): Linux container ID.
 Except VRF environments, you should set to `0` to instance number.
 	- reid (`<router-entity-id>`): Router entity id for internal use.
 In general, router-id is recommended.
 This value should match the value in `fibc.yml`.
-	- allow\_duplicate\_ifname: The settings to allow overlapping of interface names between different containers, except "lo" and "eth0".
+	- allow\_duplicate\_ifname (`<allow-duplicate-ifname>`): The settings to allow overlapping of interface names between different containers, except "lo" and "eth0".
 Default settings is "false".
 - [log]
 	- level (`<beluganos-log-level>`): Log level.
 0〜5.
 5 is the most detailed value.
 	- dump (`<beluganos-debug>`): Debug flag.
 If you don't need debug log, please set to 0.